daihocmo/learn-vietnamese/docs/tools.md

 Choose **VNEDICT** and it will redirect to the download page.
 There are 5 dictionaries, you can just download all of them if you have no idea which one should you use.

-You can read the installation guide [here](https://learnjapanese.moe/yomichan/).
+Read Yomitan installation guide [here](https://learnjapanese.moe/yomichan/) before proceeding.

 ### Preview:
 ![viet-english-dictionary](./previews/guides/reading/08.webp)